Part 1: NCIS and Jon O'Neill series

 Just as Zíva was about to press his finger onto the ink pad the kid reacted violently.

-Jethro watched stunned as the kid reversed Zíva's grip and with one smooth movement had the Mossad Officer pinned to the floor with her hand yanked up behind her back and his knee pressed into her neck.
+Gibbs watched, stunned as the kid reversed Zíva's grip and with one smooth movement had the Mossad Officer pinned to the floor with her hand yanked up behind her back and his knee pressed into her neck.

-Jethro carefully cradled the kid in his arms.
+Gibbs carefully cradled the kid in his arms.
 He gently picked up the kid and set him back in the bed.
 He let the doctor and nurses rush back in and reattach all the equipment that the kid had accidentally detached when he jumped Zíva.

-Jethro quickly pulled out his cell and dialed the lab again.
+Gibbs quickly pulled out his cell and dialed the lab again.

 "Gibbs, do you have any idea how many teenagers go missing every year?"
 Abby whined into his ear.